 MIDTOWN WEST EXTENDED DAY

-2016-2017 School Year
+2019-2020 School Year

 The Extended Day activities are planned to provide engaging and enjoyable programming for Midtown West children who require childcare after school.
 Some are returning favorites while others are new to the program.
 It is our goal to expand the choices and to vary the class selection with a range of activities, allowing children to follow existing interests as well as to explore new areas of discovery.

 We try to balance the program with intellectual, artistic and physical activities while also complementing the school day program the children have at Midtown West.
 Many of the teachers are MTW staff members further connecting the two programs as children spend time with cherished teachers.
 Through this consistency children experience a smooth transition at the end of their school day.
 Children have the opportunity to experience varied activities while having fun in a stress free, safe environment.
-The focus is to have fun more than to master high-level skills.
+The focus is to have fun more than to master highlevel skills.

 Remember: At the end of the year they will not be experts in a given field.
 They will have a stronger understanding and appreciation for the subjects they studied rather than a mastery level skill.

 During the 2nd week of January you will have the opportunity to request a class change without a change fee.
 Changes will be made based on availability.
 Changes will go into effect on February 1st.

-- Remember that young children require free, unstructured play during their day.
+Remember that young children require free, unstructured play during their day.

 When a child’s behavior is inappropriate in a class, Extended Day will move the child into a different, more appropriate activity.

 When scheduled activities are cancelled due to a teacher’s illness or a professional development workshop, children will be sent to other scheduled activities such as yard.

-ARTS & CRAFTS ACTIVITIES - Grades 1-3
+ARTS & CRAFTS Grades 1-3

 Children will have the opportunity to explore a variety of mediums while strengthening their fine motor skills and creating fun and imaginative pieces of art.

-BASEBALL - Grades 1-5
+BASEBALL Grades 1-5

-Children must demonstrate a strong understanding and ability for this program.
-This class is for players looking to improve their game through a deeper understanding of tactics, openings, endgame positions and over-all play.
-This will be a very focused and disciplined activity.
-Your child must continue showing a genuine interest in learning the game at this level.
+Children will practice the basic skills as they learn to play the game in a fun environment.
+CHESS – BEGINNER Grades 1-5 This class is for new players.
+They will develop a basic understanding of the game.
+Your child must continue showing a genuine interest in playing the game.
 Inappropriate behavior that disrupts the class will result in a child being moved into a different activity.

-CHESS – BEGINNER - Grade 1-5
+CHESS - ADVANCED Grades 1-5

-This class is for players new to the game.
-They will develop an understanding of tactics, openings, endgame positions and over-all play.
-This will be a very focused and disciplined activity.
+Children must demonstrate a strong understanding and ability for this program.
+This class is for players looking to improve their game.
 Your child must continue showing a genuine interest in learning the game at this level.
 Inappropriate behavior that disrupts the class will result in a child being moved into a different activity.

-COOKING - Grades 1-5
+COOKING Grades 1-5

 This is a social and fun activity with yummy treats.
 The children learn how to make simple and fun dishes that they can make at home and share with their families.
 It is a time for them to work cooperatively both in preparing the dishes and cleaning up.
 During the sessions the children learn to make everything from cupcakes to pasta dishes to yummy, sweet finger foods.
 Everyone shares in the responsibility and the fun in preparing each dish.
 They learn how to use a variety of kitchen and baking tools, including the blender, oven, measuring cups and spoons, etc. The children read the recipes, measure out the ingredients, blend, mix, chop and most importantly eat what they make.

 o Children with food allergies will not be registered in the cooking classes so that we do not risk cross contamination.

-- Cooking classes cannot accommodate strict food restrictions such as Kosher, Vegan or Gluten Free requirements.
+o Cooking classes cannot accommodate strict food restrictions such as Kosher, Vegan or Gluten Free requirements.

 o This is not a nutrition class.
 Throughout the year children will taste a wide variety of ingredients including sugar, eggs, dairy, nuts and meat prepared in many styles (baked, fried, roasted, sautéed, etc…)

-HIP HOP DANCE - Grades 1-5
+HIP HOP DANCE Grades 1-5

 Hip Hop Dance Class for Grades 1-3 -- Students will be introduced to the fundamentals of Hip Hop.
 The class includes a warm-up, choreography and a cool down.
 This basic level class will help strengthen flexibility, musicality and ability to pick up choreography and confidence to perform.
 Dancers should wear loose fitting, comfortable clothing that allows for unhindered movement and gym sneakers or jazz shoes (no street shoes in the dance studio).